Correctly using Google SEO to reach the top of Search Engine Result Pages for your law firm.

 Related SEO Tips:

-Wikipedia articles are very good at doing this and have reaped the benefits.
+Wikipedia articles are very good at doing citing their sources with links and have reaped the benefits by becoming one one of the most popular websites in the world.

-Links from reputable sources will always have more value than spammy blog networks.
+Links from reputable sources will always have more value than SPAM blog networks.

-Links that are earned links from reputable sources will offer the most SEO value.
+Links that are earned links from reputable sources will offer the most SEO value possible from back links.
+Most purchased or bought links can actually hurt your SEO efforts.

-For example you write an article for Forbes and include links back to your website within the content.
-You are invited to give your opinion on the local news and they link back to your website attorney profile.
+You write an article for Forbes including relevant links back to your website within the article content.
+You are invited to give your expertise on the local news and they link back to your website.

-Google wants your website content and your law firm brand to earn links by shares and references from reputable sources and people.
+Google wants your website content and your law firm brand to earn links by shares and references from reputable sources, companies and people.

 When you create content that is referenced by other websites they will likely create a link back to your website.